Todd McClay: Third term, 2014–2017

 In September 2014, McClay was again elected as Member of Parliament for Rotorua with an increased majority of 7,418, after beating Labour candidate and former TV weatherman, Tāmati Coffey.

 Following the 2014 election, McClay was promoted to Cabinet retaining his position as Minister of Revenue, while picking up the portfolios of State-Owned Enterprises, Associate Minister of Foreign Affairs and Associate Minister of Trade.

 Following the resignation of former Trade Minister Tim Groser, McClay became Minister of Trade on 14 December 2015.
 He retained State Owned Enterprises and Associate Foreign Affairs, while handing over Inland Revenue to Michael Woodhouse.

 In late July 2016, McClay was rebuked by Prime Minister John Key for downplaying concerns that China would retaliate if New Zealand undertook an investigation of Chinese steel dumping.

-In 2017, McClay represented his party in Beijing before a dialogue organised by the International Liaison Department of the Communist Party of China (CCP).
-McClay also referred to the Xinjiang re-education camps as "vocational training centers" in line with CCP talking points.
+In 2017, McClay represented his party in Beijing before a dialogue organised by the International Liaison Department of the Chinese Communist Party (CCP).
+McClay also referred to the Xinjiang internment camps as "vocational training centers" in line with CCP talking points.